Recently in Recycling The News Category

 "Does the material leave your own computer when you write a post, ever?
 I.e, pass in front of other people's eyes?
 Is there a standard workflow for producing a blog post that involves any kind of oversight or inspection?...The truth is that if you'all blogging researchers can only write approved copy, then the whole blog thing really is probably a bad idea".

-To this, Pepsi responded promptly and sweetly: "Thanks Greg Laden" in a post they titled with no ambiguity: "The Posting Process on Food Frontiers".
+To this, Pepsi responded promptly and sweetly: "Thanks Greg Laden" in a post they titled unambiguously: "The Posting Process on Food Frontiers".

 But will such sugary pabulum engage ScienceBloggers?
-No. Only two people responded to that thoughtful PepsiCo post, and neither of them reciprocated by "embracing" the drink maker.
+No. Only two people responded to the thoughtful PepsiCo post, and neither of them reciprocated by "embracing" the drink maker in the same way Pepsi wanted to embrace them.

-I would have suggested that Food Frontiers to be a little in Sciblingers' faces - such as: "WTF is YOUR process -- why do so many ideas conflicting with your world view meet with such profane outbursts and bunkerbuster-style attacks?
+I would have suggested that Food Frontiers could have been a little more in Sciblingers' faces - such as: "WTF is YOUR process -- why do so many ideas conflicting with your world view meet with such profane outbursts and bunkerbuster-style attacks?
 What are you, the Department of OK Blogs?"
 Now that, would be "engaging the conversation", sciblingy-like.
-Instead we got this light, huggy, bubbly, PepsiCo marketing stuff.
+Plus, summer is boring online and that would have really added some tinder to the whole thing.
+Instead we got this light, huggy-bubbly, PepsiCo marketing stuff.

-In a newish YouTube spot, the two opposing soft drink truck drivers meet in a diner and swap colas, "Why Can't We Be Friends?" by the band War, a 1970's song.
+In the newish YouTube spot which may revive the Pepsi-Coke wars, the two opposing soft drink truck drivers meet in a diner and swap colas, "Why Can't We Be Friends?" by the band War, a 1970's song.
 As one driver drinks a soda, the other betrays him (can't tell you why).
 Then they get mad and crash through a window together.
 The Associated Press wrote:

 "Analysts say people love the funny, spirited rivalry of the decades-old cola wars and the move will benefit both soda makers.
 That's good news for the $100 billion industry, which is seeing weak soft drink sales as shoppers switch to healthier juices and teas."

-Business as usual, just pining for the 1970s?
+That's more like it, the funny, spirited, decades-old rivalry, like grandpa and his brother, just pining for the good 'ole days?
 See how it works Sciblingers?
 Friendly public rivalry.

 Butlered off the Isle?

 Of course, I don't really feel sorry for Pepsi.
 They have a nice new sepia toned 1970's ad and a brilliant business, patenting and selling corrosive sugar and water drinks.
-But as we've written before, soda's not so healthy for humans or the environment ("Childhood Obesity, The American Way", or "Pop's Out Drug's are In", or "Coke: Teaching the World to Sing", or "Why So Fat?
+But soda's not so healthy for humans or the environment (as we've written in "Childhood Obesity, The American Way", or "Pop's Out Drug's are In", or "Coke: Teaching the World to Sing", or "Why So Fat?
 It's System Wide", or "Common Sense Foods in Schools"").
-And PepsiCo doesn't need us, they can always fall into the arms of Coke, or the loving the Cato Institute. or FOX, and many others.
+And PepsiCo doesn't need us, they can always fall into the arms of Coke, or the loving the Cato Institute, or FOX, and many others.

 Apparently there was more going on at ScienceBlogs than PepsiCo, there always is.
 I've read and mostly enjoyed ScienceBlogs since the inception.
 There weren't too many bloggers way back then and I've watched SB evolve with particular interest.
 So I get it.
 But Sciblingons!
 Sheesh!
 "Spirited rivalry" and gentle brawls people!
 Do you really need to beat them up, throw them off the island, bash their heads in, then drown them?
 What good are they too you then?